Configuring LDAP¶

 User provisioning¶

-When enabled, accounts are created automatically the first time an LDAP user logs in.
-Without provisioning, accounts must be created manually before users can log in.
+When enabled, Dependency-Track creates accounts automatically the first time an LDAP user logs in.
+Otherwise, an administrator must create each account before its user can log in.

 Team synchronisation¶

-When enabled, team membership in Dependency-Track is kept in sync with LDAP group membership.
-Teams must be mapped to LDAP groups in Administration → Access Management → Teams.
+When enabled, Dependency-Track keeps team membership in sync with LDAP group membership.
+Map teams to LDAP groups under Administration > Access Management > Teams.

-The {USER_DN} placeholder is substituted with the authenticated user's distinguished
+Dependency-Track substitutes {USER_DN} with the authenticated user's distinguished

-name.
-The {SEARCH_TERM} placeholder is substituted with search input from the UI.
+name, and {SEARCH_TERM} with search input from the UI.

-The following configurations have been tested with specific directory implementations.
+The configurations below work with specific directory implementations.
 Adapt values such as base DNs, bind credentials, and attribute names to match your environment.

 Microsoft Active Directory¶